Jim Edgar: Presidential endorsements

-In February 2008, Edgar endorsed Republican Senator John McCain of Arizona for President of the United States.
-Edgar supported Mitt Romney for president in 2012.
+In the lead-up to the 2008 Republican presidential primaries, Edgar endorsed former Mayor of New York City Rudy Giuliani for President of the United States.
+After Giuliani dropped out, Edgar endorsed Republican Senator John McCain of Arizona.
+During the 2012 presidential election, Edgar supported former Massachusetts Governor Mitt Romney, though he believed Romney went "farther right than he really had to go" in the 2012 Republican presidential primaries and thought he should prioritize an economic message in the general election.

 When Donald Trump won the Republican nomination in 2016, Edgar publicly announced that he would not be voting for him.
 Edgar also supported Democrats Joe Biden and Kamala Harris in the 2020 and 2024 presidential elections, respectively.
 In 2020, Edgar told Peoria-area newspaper the Peoria Journal Star on Trump, "I have been very disappointed.
 We've had chaos for four years we didn't need to have.
 I mean, there's always going to be some turmoil, but he stirs it up.
 He bullies.
 You can't believe what he says because he'll do the different thing the next day. ...
 He's bungled the virus, there's no doubt about that.
 He continued to stir up division in the country, (when) a president should be trying to bring people together.
 I mean, the list goes on and on."
+In 2024, Edgar called Trump "the biggest disaster we've ever had in American government" and said that the Republican party under Trump was "not the Republican party I was involved in."

 Personal life and death

 Edgar married Brenda Smith in 1967.
 The two met while going to classes at Eastern Illinois University.
 They had two children, Brad and Elizabeth.
-Edgar was Baptist.
+Edgar was an American Baptist.

 Edgar always made a point of being public about the health problems he faced, including an angioplasty, a gall bladder removal surgery and a quadruple bypass surgery.
 In February 2025, Edgar announced that he had been diagnosed with pancreatic cancer.
 In September 2025, Edgar was hospitalized in Springfield due to an adverse reaction to his pancreatic cancer treatment.
 He died on September 14, 2025, at the age of 79.

-A few months before he died, as he was undergoing cancer treatment, Edgar said he wanted to be remembered as a "good, good public servant", who "tried to do what he thought was the right thing".
+A few months before he died, as he was undergoing cancer treatment, Edgar said he wanted to be remembered as a "good, good public servant", who "tried to do what he thought was the right thing."